-We encourage all safeguarding concerns to be disclosed in person or via telephone to the DSP or a DDSP (the charity's designated safeguarding team) in the first instance.
+We encourage all safeguarding concerns to be disclosed via Teams call (office hours) or via phone call (out of hours) to the DSP or a DDSP if the DSP is unavilable (the charity's designated safeguarding team) in the first instance.

 If you are unable to reach them, then you may email instead but please note this may delay any action being taken (especially out of normal office hours 0900-1700) and this method should not be used in the event of an urgent safeguarding concern.
+In any potential threat to life please contact the police immediately.